-- 3. For severe breaches of discipline (such as: violence towards pupils or an adult, dangerous behaviour, extreme insolence, swearing or disrespect) which the class teacher feels should be dealt with at a higher level, children can be referred to the headteacher.
+- 3. For severe breaches of discipline (such as: violence towards pupils or an adult, dangerous behaviour, extreme insolence, swearing or disrespect) the child should be sent to the headteacher.
 Children should be accompanied to the headteacher's office or sent with a note.
 If the headteacher is unavailable they should be sent to the deputy and will be seen by the headteacher as soon as possible. - 4.
 If a child's behaviour is persistently poor or they are repeatedly losing the large part of their break each week then a behaviour monitoring chart will be set up for them, whereby each session of the day is graded and rewards/sanctions are given accordingly.
-Any rewards are earned for the whole class (for example, an extra break or 'free time' on the laptops) - in this way, the individual child is rewarded for their good behaviour and the class is rewarded for encouraging and role modelling this.
+Any rewards are earned for the whole class (for example, an extra break or 'free time' on the laptops) in this way, the individual child is rewarded for their good behaviour and the class is rewarded for encouraging and role modelling this.
 At this point the headteacher, Inclusion Manager and child's parent are informed so that the behaviour is closely monitored and there is support both at home and at school to help the child to improve their behaviour.
-Children should not be excluded either from school or from education activities unless a pastoral plan is in place or unless their conduct is beyond control or they endanger the safety of themselves or others.
+Children should not be excluded either from school or from education activities unless a pastoral plan is in place or their conduct is beyond control or they endanger the safety of themselves or others.